-The department filed suit April 6 to block the merger of Halliburton and Baker Hughes.
-It claims the transaction would unlawfully eliminate significant competition in almost two dozen markets crucial to the exploration and production of oil and natural gas in the United States.
+The government claimed the merger would lead to higher prices by unlawfully eliminating significant competition in markets for almost two dozen services and products crucial to finding and producing oil and natural gas in the United States.

 "The companies' decision to abandon this transaction - which would have left many oilfield service markets in the hands of a duopoly - is a victory for the U.S. economy and for all Americans," Attorney General Loretta E. Lynch said in a statement on Sunday.

-As part of the agreement, Halliburton will pay Baker Hughes the termination fee of $3.5 billion by Wednesday, according to a joint release from the companies.
+As part of the agreement, Halliburton will pay Baker Hughes the termination fee of $3.5 billion by Wednesday, according to a joint release from the companies on Sunday.

-"While both companies expected the proposed merger to result in compelling benefits to shareholders, customers and other stakeholders, challenges in obtaining remaining regulatory approvals and general industry conditions that severely damaged deal economics led to the conclusion that termination is the best course of action," Dave Lesar, Halliburton's chairman and CEO, said.
+"While both companies expected the proposed merger to result in compelling benefits to shareholders, customers and other stakeholders, challenges in obtaining remaining regulatory approvals and general industry conditions that severely damaged deal economics led to the conclusion that termination is the best course of action," said Halliburton Chairman and CEO Dave Lesar.

-"Today's outcome is disappointing because of our strong belief in the vast potential of the business combination to deliver benefits for shareholders, customers and both companies' employees," Martin Craighead, Baker Hughes' chairman and CEO, said.
+Martin Craighead, chairman and CEO of Baker Hughes, said the "outcome is disappointing because of our strong belief in the vast potential of the business combination to deliver benefits for shareholders, customers and both companies' employees."

-The company will also buy back up to $1.5 billion in stock and about $1 billion in debt, all from the proceeds of the $3.5 billion breakup fee.
-It will also refinance a $2.5 billion credit facility.
+Baker Hughes will use proceeds of the $3.5 billion it will get from Halliburton to buy back up to $1.5 billion in stock, pay off about $1 billion in debt, and refinance a $2.5 billion credit facility.
 Overall, the company expects $500 million in annual cost savings by the end of the year.

 Halliburton and Baker Hughes announced their plan to combine in November 2014, shortly after oil prices began to fall.
 Few, however, predicted the depth and duration of lower prices caused by a global oversupply of oil.